|

 Vampire

-comedy, even a Boy Meets Girl story.
-But surprisingly enough, all
+even a Boy Meets Girl story.
+But surprisingly enough, all these elements

-these elements hold together.
-The binding force is a single central
+hold together.
+The binding force is a single central idea: vampirism

-idea: vampirism as the ultimate form of communism, in which blood is redistributed
+as the ultimate form of communism, in which blood is redistributed from

-regime provides exactly the right setting for this trope; Sipos even has
+provides exactly the right setting for this trope; Sipos even has a cameo

-a cameo for the ghost of Vlad Tepes, the medieval tyrant on whom Bram Stoker
+for the ghost of Vlad Tepes, the medieval tyrant on whom Bram Stoker based

-based the character of Dracula.
-A hallucinatory sequence near the
+the character of Dracula.
+A hallucinatory sequence near the end sketches

-end sketches a larger historical context in which all the great tyrannical
+a larger historical context in which all the great tyrannical regimes were

-regimes were actually run by monsters, with the French Revolution and Stalinism
+actually run by monsters, with the French Revolution and Stalinism linked

 Sipos's